berrak/kicad-init-file-structure/README.md

 ## Start KiCad

-Now, start KiCad in the `new-project-name/kicad6` directory, create the new project (`File->New->Project`), and name the new project `new-project-name`.
-KiCad will create this directory, and populate it with the standard KiCad project-files.
+Start KiCad in the `new-project-name/kicad6` directory, create the new project (`File->New->Project`), and name the new project `new-project-name`.
+KiCad will create this directory and populate it with the standard KiCad project files.

 ## Directory contents